-Filed by a Party other than the Registrant $\Box$

-Check the app propriate box: $\boxtimes$ Preliminary Proxy Statement.
-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)).
+Filed by the Registrant $\ oxtimes$ Filed by a Party other than the Registrant \Box Check the appropriate box: \boxtimes Preliminary Proxy Statement.
+Confidential, for Use of the Commission on Only (as permitted by Rule 14a-6(e)(2)).
 Definitive Proxy Statement.
-Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 Fidus Investment Corporation (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payme ent of Fi iling Fee (Check the appropriate box): $\boxtimes$ No fee e required.
-Fee co omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pa aid previously with preliminary materials. s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was reviously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount previously paid:
+Definitive Additional Materials Soliciting Material Pursuant to Section 2 40.14a-12 Fidus Investment Corporation (Name of Registrant as Specified in its Charter) (Na me of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payme ent of Filing Fee (Check the appropriate bo ox): \boxtimes No fee required.
+Fee paid previously with preliminary ma aterials.
+Fee computed on table in exhibit require d by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.